PufferFinance/PufferPool/docs/README.md

 | -------- | -------- | -------- | -------- |  -------- |
 | [`IWithdrawalPool.sol`](../src/interface/IWithdrawalPool.sol) | Singleton | NO | YES | / |
 | [`WithdrawalPool.sol`](../src/WithdrawalPool.sol) | Singleton | NO | / | / |

+pufETH holders who wish to exchange their holdings for ETH may do so via the [WithdrawalPool](../src/WithdrawalPool.sol) contract, given there is enough liquidity to fulfill the exchange.
+This contract receives funds when Puffer NoOps discontinue running their validator nodes and return the ETH back to the protocol.
+Some of this ETH enters the [WithdrawalPool](../src/WithdrawalPool.sol) contract according to a ratio determined by governance.

 See full documentation in [./WithdrawalPool.md](./WithdrawalPool.md)